MENU

 Faculty Promotions, Transfers, Demotions, and New Hires

-Please refer to the Faculty Handbook, faculty contracts, and guidelines from the Office of the Provost related to the employment of faculty.
+Please refer to the Faculty Handbook, faculty appointment letters, and guidelines from the Office of the Provost related to the employment of faculty.

 Overtime

-1. It is the supervisor's responsibility to ensure that unauthorized overtime is not worked.
+1. It is the employee’s and their supervisor's responsibility to ensure that unauthorized overtime is not worked.

 2. Employees may be required to work overtime in connection with university activities or emergencies.
-Overtime work due to an emergency shall be performed by the employee the supervisor determines to be the most available and capable to perform the job.
-Such overtime assignments will be made without regard for seniority.
+Overtime work due to an emergency shall be performed by the employee to whom the supervisor determines to be the most available and capable of performing the job.
+Such overtime assignments will be done without regard to seniority.

 3. The total hours actually worked for one or more departments of the university must be counted in determining overtime, even though employment in any one department may not have exceeded 40 hours.
 In such cases, the department that caused the overtime situation to occur will have the responsibility for paying the overtime.